 Our vehicle for change

-World Cancer Research Fund International’s NOURISHING framework is a vehicle for changing this external environment so that people can make healthier choices without even thinking about it.
+World Cancer Research Fund International’s NOURISHING framework is an instrument for changing this external environment so that people can make healthier choices.
 The framework highlights where governments can take action to promote healthy diets and reduce overweight and obesity.
 It brings together ten policy areas across three domains (food environment, food system and behaviour change communication) and is accompanied by a regularly updated database, providing an extensive overview of implemented government policy actions from around the world.
 You can sign up to receive updates on NOURISHING.

 Given the global burden of cancers linked to weight, plus declining smoking rates (at least in the developed world), overweight and obesity could overtake smoking as the main preventable risk for cancer within our lifetimes.
 That’s why it’s so important to step up global efforts now – time is not on our side.